 In order to create effective programs that meet people's diverse needs, our systems, programs, and decision-making must be deeply informed by people with lived experiences of homelessness.
-Incorporating people's lived experience into decision making goes beyond simple inclusion, as it must ensure that those with firsthand knowledge are actively developing and shaping solutions.
-While individuals with lived experience may not always represent the majority opinion, their perspectives are invaluable and should be prioritized, especially where funding decisions are made.
-Programs designed alongside people who have experienced homelessness can be more effective because they incorporate expertise on what does and does not work to prevent and end homelessness.
+Incorporating people's lived experience into decision-making goes beyond simple inclusion, as it must ensure that those with firsthand knowledge are actively developing and shaping solutions.
+While those with lived experience may not always represent the majority opinion, their perspectives are invaluable and should be prioritized, especially where funding decisions are made.
+Programs designed alongside people who have experienced homelessness can be more effective when implemented because they incorporate expertise on what does and does not work to prevent and end homelessness.
 When doing this work, people with lived experience must be appropriately compensated for their time.
-Cal ICH facilitates a Lived Experience Advisory Board that convenes regularly to review and provide feedback so that Council decisions and programs that will effectively work to achieve its vision (see Appendix B).
+Cal ICH facilitates a Lived Experience Advisory Board that convenes regularly to review and provide feedback to help the Council make decisions and create programs that will truly work to achieve its vision (see page 77 for more information).

-Through the adoption of this Plan, Cal ICH and its member departments and agencies commit to engaging with people with lived experiences of homelessness in the design and implementation of our programs, developing trusted relationships with these groups to receive ongoing feedback, and encouraging local partners and grantees to do the same.
-Cal ICH will utilize its LEAB to provide resources and guidance that support state and local partners to center the leadership of people with lived experiences of homelessness.
+Through the adoption of this Plan, Cal ICH and its member departments and agencies commit to engaging with people with lived experiences of homelessness in the design and implementation of our programs, encouraging local partners and grantees to do the same, and developing trusted relationships with these groups to receive ongoing feedback.
+Cal ICH will utilize its LEAB to provide resources and guidance to support state and local partners to center the leadership of people with lived experiences of homelessness.